richardbrunson/Projects/README.md

 ---

-# And here are a couple more samples...
+# And here are a couple more random samples...

 ### http://iq01.com/drunkbots.html